Enabling remote work safely, the first step on the path to your company's resilience

 Some of these complications that companies run into when implementing a “classic” solution (such as allowing users to remotely connect to physical office computers or enable a desktop infrastructure within their Datacenter), are:

-- Complex maintenance : If you have opted for a classic remote desktop solution, IT ends up suffering tedious maintenance due to the complexity of the infrastructure to be managed.
+- Complex maintenance : If you have opted for a classic remote desktop solution, IT ends up undergoing tedious maintenance due to the complexity of the infrastructure to be managed.

 - Insufficient infrastructures : The deployment gradually leads to discovering the physical limit of the organization's IT infrastructures, therefore having to acquire and deploy more assets (either personal computers or servers for the desktop service).